 Carter G. Woodson biography

-Carter Godwin Woodson was born on 1875 in New Canton, Virginia to Anna Eliza and James Woodson.
+Carter Godwin Woodson was born on December 19, 1875, in New Canton, Virginia, to Anna Eliza and James Woodson.
 The first son of nine children, the young Woodson worked as a sharecropper and a miner to help his family.
 He began high school in his late teens and proved to be an excellent student, completing a four-year course of study in less than two years.